 The Effects of Sleeplessness on Your Mental Health

-While you sleep, your brain recharges.
-It repairs itself during distinct phases of sleep, and if the phases are interrupted by sleep apnea, your mind can’t restore itself to its full potential.
-This can limit your ability to focus and leave you feeling drained and irritable.
+Your brain repairs itself during distinct phases of sleep, and if the phases are interrupted by sleep apnea, your mind can’t restore itself to its full potential.
+This can limit your ability to focus, leaving you feeling drained and irritable.

-Your concentration is crucial for work and school, no matter what you do.
-But sleep apnea can make it hard to stop yourself from losing focus.
-Sleeplessness is proven to impair your ability to drive, work to your full potential, and concentrate on important details — all beneficial skills for maintaining your busy lifestyle.
+Concentration is crucial to everyday life, but sleep apnea can make it difficult to stop yourself from losing focus.
+Sleeplessness can impair your ability to drive, work to your full potential, and concentrate on important details — all essential skills for maintaining your busy lifestyle.

 Emotional and Memory Processing

 Not completing the sleep cycle can cause unexplained emotions and memories to surface at unexpected times.
 A healthy sleep cycle contributes to memory recall because you process the day’s information and experiences during sleep.
-You’re better able to remember and process memories when you get a full night of sleep to help you understand what you saw the day before.
+You’ll be more able to remember and process memories when you get a full night of sleep to help you understand what you saw the day before.

 Depression and Anxiety

-Sleep apnea can contribute to any already-existing mental health problems.
+Sleep apnea can contribute to several pre-existing mental health problems.
 However, it can also cause new symptoms that feel similar to those of depression and anxiety.
-Irritability and extreme feelings are symptoms of sleep apnea that can cause or contribute to mental health problems.
+Irritability and intense emotions are symptoms of sleep apnea that can cause or contribute to mental health problems.